-With news circulating worldwide about the Bali floods, protests and boat disasters, here's what's happening in Bali and Indonesia right now.
+With news circulating worldwide about the Bali floods and more heavy rainfall, here's what's really happening in Bali right now.

 If you’ve seen the headlines this week, you’ll know Bali’s had a tough run.
-We had heavy rains that caused flash floods, traffic chaos in tourist hubs, and fresh questions around safety for travellers.
-Together with recent boat problems and wider protests across Indonesia, it’s no wonder people are asking: is Bali still safe to visit right now?
+We had even more heavy rains that have caused flash floods, traffic chaos in tourist hubs, and fresh questions around safety for travellers.
+In 2025 alone, we’ve had boat disasters, protests across Indonesia, and now bad weather warnings, so it’s no wonder people are asking: is Bali still safe to visit right now?

 The short answer: yes, it’s still safe to travel to Bali, but staying informed is key.